autolab/Autolab/docs/installation/osx.md

     Do not forget to use `bundle exec` in front of every rake/rails command.

-12. Create initial root user.
-(Flag is required for differentiating the environment because this affects the database (prod or dev) in which the user is created.)
+12. Create initial root user, pass the `-d` flag for developmental deployments:

         :::bash
         # For production: